-The Jean Danielson Memorial Scholarship Fund rewards outstanding honors students in financial need with grants for enrichment opportunities.
-To honor her legacy, every year, the Honors Program invites rising sophomore, junior and senior honors students who share Dr. Danielson’s commitment to living a life of purpose and intellectual vigor to apply for funds for a research or other field experience in the US or abroad.
+The Jean Danielson Memorial Scholarship Fund rewards outstanding Honors students with demonstrated financial need with grants for enrichment opportunities.
+To honor her legacy, every year, the Honors Program invites rising sophomore, junior, and senior Honors students who share Dr. Danielson’s commitment to living a life of purpose and intellectual vigor to apply for funds for a research or other field experience in the US or abroad.

-Applications are due in the Honors Program Office in earlyApril of 2018, and should include the following information:
+Applications are due in the Honors Program Office on March 18, 2020 by 4pm, and should include the following information:

 a.
 A question or questions you hope to answer